reactivemarkets/reactive-docker/README.md

 - a secure token for the Reactive container registry.
 - passwords for database container images.

-Recommended: customers should also install the Redis command-line interface for sending instructions to the test-harness.

 ## Container Registry

 Access to the Reactive container registry is available to customers and partners of Reactive